mlresearch/v238/_posts/2024-04-18-kumar-krishnamurthy24a.md

   In particular, our algorithm and analysis go beyond adapting to the complexity of the simplest realizable class and instead adapt to the complexity of the simplest class whose estimation variance dominates the bias.
-For short horizons, this provides improved regret guarantees that depend on the complexity of simpler classes. "
+For short horizons, this provides improved regret guarantees that depend on the complexity of simpler classes.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: kumar-krishnamurthy24a
 month: 0
-tex_title: " Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective "
+tex_title: 'Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective'
 firstpage: 2476
 lastpage: 2484
 page: 2476-2484